JornWildt/Mason/Documentation/Mason-draft-2.md

   1. Prepare a JSON object with the data expected to be necessary to invoke the control.
 If there is no data available then use an empty JSON object (this could for instance be the case when the client expects to follow a link).
 This is the *argument object*.

-  2. If the control is a link then simply follow it.
+  2. If the control has a templated `href` URL (as indicated by the `isHrefTemplate` property) then do variable expansion on the template using the *arguments* JSON object as input.

-  3. If the control is a URL template then expand the `href` template string using the argument object as a dictionary containing variables for the expansion.
+  1. If `template` is set then merge th *arguments* object into the template object and replace *arguments* with the result.

-  4. If the control is a void action then ignore the argument object and invoke the action.
+  1. If `encoding` is set to `json` serialize the *arguments* object into the request body.

-  5. If the control is a JSON or JSON+Files action then use the argument object as input to the action and invoke it.
+  1. If `encoding` is set to `json+files` then create one multipart entry for each attached filed.
+Then serialize the *arguments* object into another multipart entry and name it according to the `jsonFile` property.

-  6. If the control is a generic action then invoke it, but any detailed processing is outside the scope of Mason.
+  1. If encoding is set to `raw` then the request body format must be coordinated with the server in some other way - for instance through written documentation.
+The `accept` property may indicate what kind of media types the server accepts.

 # Minimized responses